What Is The Minimum Hot Holding Temperature

 Ensuring Food Safety

 Proper hot holding is a critical component of food safety management systems like Hazard Analysis and Critical Control Points (HACCP).
-It helps ensure that food remains safe for consumption from the time it is cooked until it is served.
+It helps check that food remains safe for consumption from the time it is cooked until it is served.

 Complying with Regulations